Plan and Manage Business Concept – A Guide to Starting Your Small Business

 Select a Company Name and Register it

 Your company’s name plays an important role in every part of its operations.
 That is why it must be excellent.
 When you weigh your choices and choose a company name, keep all of the consequences in mind.
+Take advantage of a business name generator that will give you creative ideas to make sure your new name will stand out.
 If you’ve decided on a company name, double-check to see if it’s either copyrighted or in use.

 Then, if anything is in order, you must log it.
 If you own a company as a sole owner, you must report it to the county or state official.
 When a corporation, limited liability company, or limited partnership is created, the business name is typically registered.
 If you’ve settled on a company name, make sure to file your web address.